 There is very little evidence that these remedies are effective and they are not regulated, so the quality of the products varies.
 Some treatments may not be compatible with existing medication, for example some species of red clover should not be taken by women who have been prescribed anticoagulants.

 Guidelines from the National Institute for Health and Care Excellence (NICE) do not recommend the use of complementary therapies for the treatment of menopause symptoms.
+However, there is evidence that cognitive behaviour therapy can help women to reduce the impact of menopausal symptoms.
+Fact sheets on CBT for women are available on the Women’s Health Concern website.

 The best advice is to speak to your GP or health professional about the options available to you.
 Don’t suffer in silence!